 Engaged in constant supervision of their drivers’ job performance and location

 Required drivers to report to work at certain times

 Didn’t allow drivers to use their trucks for any other carrier or purpose

 Required drug and alcohol monitoring for their drivers

 The lawsuits say that, because the company had this control, the drivers are employees and not independent contractors.
 In fact, a memo released by the Department of Labor in July 2015 states that most workers are employees under federal labor law.

 Attorneys believe that the practice of misclassifying employees as independent contractors is rampant in the trucking industry and want to speak with any truck or delivery driver working as an independent contractor.
-If you’re a truck or delivery driver – whether for a food, department or home improvement store or any other business – get in touch with us today.
 If you were misclassified, you may be able to start a class action lawsuit on behalf of yourself and other drivers at the company to recover your unpaid wages.